 I hate lamenting how parents these days have it so much easier–I know it makes me sound old.
-But dudes, I traveled with tiny glass jars of baby food, and you guys get these handy dandy foil pouches.
+But guys, I traveled with tiny glass jars of baby food, and you guys get these handy dandy foil pouches.
 AND they’re organic.
 Ok, I digress

-Seriously though, the one gadget that has made the biggest impact in our traveling life and lightened our carry-on bag immensely is the tablet computer.
+Seriously though, the one gadget that has made the biggest impact in our traveling life and lightened our carry-on bag immensely is the tablet.
 I kid you not, we used to travel with a portable DVD player, DVDs (natch), at least three books, plus assorted games.
 Our bag was HEAVY.
 So while my inner luddite wishes I could somehow keep my kids away from screens forever, realistic me uses tech judiciously.
 And yes, against the American Academy of Pediatrics’ recommendation, my kids had access to screens well below the age of two.

 Best Tablets for Tots